friosavila/stpackages/jwdid/readme.txt

 TITLE
-      'JWDID': Module for the estimation of Difference-in-Difference using Mundlak approach.
+      'JWDID': Module for estimating Difference-in-Difference models using Extended-TWFE approach.

 DESCRIPTION/AUTHOR(S)

-    'JWDID' is a command that implements the estimation approch proposed by Wooldridge (2021), based on the Mundlak approach.
+      'JWDID' is a command that implements the estimation approach proposed by Wooldridge (2021,2023), and the suggestions in Nagengast et al(2024) for the estimations of DID in the context of Gravity-trade models.
-    The main idea of JWDID is that consistent estimations for ATT's can be obtained by allowing for full cohort and timing heterogeneity, by simply adding cohort/year interactions in them main model.
+      The main idea of JWDID is that consistent estimations for ATT's can be obtained by allowing for full cohort X timing heterogeneity (cohort/year interactions) in them main model.
+The setup, however, allows for other types of model specifications and restrictions.
-	One advantage over other estimators, is that it can also be applied using methods other than linear regressions, including counte models (poisson) or binomial models (logit).
+      One advantage over other estimators, is that it can also be applied using methods other than linear regressions, including count models (poisson) or binomial models (logit).
+Currently, ppmlhdfe is fully supported for the estimation of GravityTrade-models.
-    Aggregations are obtained using margins.
+      Aggregated ATTs are obtained using margins.

       KW: Differences in Differences
       KW: DID
       KW: Event Studies
+      KW: ETWFE
-      KW: jwdid
+      KW: Poisson pseudo-likelihood

-      Requires: Stata version 14, rehdfe
+      Requires: Stata version 15, reghdfe

-      Author:  Fernando Rios-Avila, Levy Economics Institute of Bard College
+      Author :  Fernando Rios-Avila, Levy Economics Institute of Bard College
-      Support: email  friosavi@levy.org
+      Support:  friosavi@levy.org

+      Author :  Arne J. Nagengast, Deutsche Bundesbank email  :  arne.nagengast@bundesbank.de

+      Author :  Yoto V. Yotov, School of Economics, Drexel University email  :  yotov@drexel.edu

 Files:
-jwdid.ado; jwdid_estat.ado;
+jwdid.ado; jwdid_estat.ado; jwdid_plot.ado
 jwdid.sthlp; jwdid_postestimation.sthlp